epfl-ada/ada-2024-project-adaventurers2024/docs/index.md

 ## The Case File 📁

-Our investigation digs deep into four decades of box office data, from forgotten B-movies to high-budget catastrophes.
+Our investigation digs deep, from forgotten B-movies to high-budget catastrophes.
 Using state-of-the-art data analysis and visualization techniques, we're cracking open the vault on:

 - 💰 **The Money Trail**: Following the financial failures - from modest mishaps to billion-dollar blunders
 - 🎭 **The Cast Chronicles**: Identifying patterns in star power and ensemble dynamics